colbychapman3/Nick_the_Great/memory-bank/progress.md

 - The `notification_approval_system.md` file provides a framework for managing the agent's interactions with humans and ensuring that decisions are made in a timely and appropriate manner.
 - The `preauthorized_accounts_framework.md` file provides a framework for managing the agent's financial transactions and ensuring that they are conducted in a secure and responsible manner.
 - The `technical_infrastructure_framework.md` file provides a framework for managing the agent's technical infrastructure and ensuring that it is scalable, secure, and resilient.
+- Unified agent architecture defined in `design.md` provides a clear path forward.
+- Core technologies researched and documented in `researchstack.md`.

 ## Phase 2: Comprehensive Project Scan Status